metakgp/mftp/README.md

 </div>
 <br/>

 MFTP continuously monitors the CDC Noticeboard and forwards incoming notices to the configured email address, whether it's an individual account or a Google Group.
-It is also available as a service on linux systems.
+It is also available as a service and as a cronjob on linux systems.

 <p align="right">(<a href="#top">back to top</a>)</p>